benzguo/blog/content/docs/music/microtonal-synthesizers.md

 ## The Well Tuned Piano

-I use a single tuning, a just intonation devised by La Monte Young for his magnum opus.
+I use a single tuning, a just intonation devised by La Monte Young for his magnum opus, The Well Tuned Piano.
 Thanks to Kyle Gann, the tuning used in The Well Tuned Piano has been reverse-engineered, confirmed by LMY himself, and documented on [Kyle Gann's site](https://www.kylegann.com/wtp.html).

 I'm documenting the tuning here for posterity, "in frequency ratios to the tonic E-flat":